30 Brilliant Books About Sisters and Bonds of Sisterhood

 Bianca Marais’s sophomore novel is a brilliant work of literary fiction that has left me in its wake weeks after I finished it.
 Thank you so much for my copy of this book!!!
 This story examines difficult topics with such love and sensitivity.
 From AIDS and poverty to racism and homophobia, this isn’t a book that you can skim over parts.

 Every word has its place but, it is written so poetically that I found myself trying to remember the words of wisdom within the pages.
 If I could give more than 5 stars I would.
 I laughed and cried with the characters in this book whose stories captivated me from the first page.
+It’s one of the best books of 2019.

 This is an incredible novel about the women of Smith College who went to help French war victims on the war front.
 The band of 15 women in this novel is based on the 18 real-life heroes of Smith College.